 The new building for HPI‘s new departments was completed in just 2.5 years of construction and offers 4,400 square meters of total space, plenty of room for two modern lecture halls, seminar and video conference rooms, offices, a TV recording studio, a multifunctional hall, a cafeteria and a high-availability data center with a modern broadband network architecture.

-The Hasso Plattner Foundation is currently constructing a modern new building in Golm, Potsdam: the Institute for Computer Science and Computational Science.
-This building will be donated to the State of Brandenburg and handed over for the use of the University of Potsdam.
-It is the first building block in the expansion of the Golm Campus at the University of Potsdam.
-In the future, the building will house workplaces for around 100 employees and approximately 800 students.
-On the ground floor, it will have seminar rooms, two computer pools, and a spacious self-study area.
-The two upper floors will be devoted to office workstations, group work rooms, and laboratories for special computer technology installations.
-A central technical room for the institute’s extensive server technology is planned for the upper floor.
-Completion and handover is scheduled for the end of 2020.
+The Hasso Plattner Foundation constructed a modern new building in Potsdam-Golm from 2019 to 2020: the Institute for Computer Science and Computational Science.
+This building was donated by the Hasso Plattner Foundation to the state of Brandenburg upon completion and handed over for use by the University of Potsdam in November 2020.
+In the future, the institute will house workplaces for around 100 employees and about 800 students.
+On the ground floor, there will be seminar rooms, two computer pools and a spacious self-study area.
+On the two upper floors, office workstations, group workrooms and laboratories for special computer technology installations are planned, as well as a central technical room for the institute’s extensive server technology.
+The completed new building was taken over by the University of Potsdam in March 2021.

-Opened on November 7, 1977, the Minsk restaurant, built in the GDR modernist style, was intended to reaffirm the friendship between the GDR and the Soviet Union, and was set up in collaboration with artists from Minsk.
-The Minsk was very popular among Potsdamers and is associated for many with memories of celebrations and café visits with a view over the Brauhausberg hill.
+Opened on November 7, 1977, the “Minsk” restaurant, built in the GDR modernist style, was intended to reaffirm the friendship between the GDR and the Soviet Union, and was set up in collaboration with artists from Minsk.
+The “Minsk” was very popular among Potsdamers and is associated for many with memories of celebrations and café visits with a view over the Brauhausberg hill.
 After the GDR formally ceased to exist, the restaurant was closed and fell into disrepair.
-However, civic engagement prevented plans for demolition being carried out.
+However, civic engagement prevented plans for demolition from being carried out.